-Please note: The submission website will open in early July 2022.
-Information you enter is what will appear in the online program.
-Changes cannot be made after the submission deadline, Thursday, September 8, 2022.
+The information you enter during the submission process will appear in the online program.
+Changes cannot be made after the submission deadline, Thursday, September 26, 2024.

 - 1. Please enter a complete, formal name (e.g., Samuel T. Jones; H. Harrison Smith-Barton), current email address, and affiliation for each person.
 Please do not enter author names in all upper-case letters or all lower-case letters.
 This requirement serves to uniquely identify a person included in your submission and ensures that authors receive email communications regarding the decision status of the submission. - 2.
-Titles: Enter a title for the submission with no more than 15 words.
+Submission Titles: Enter a title for the submission with no more than 15 words.
 Use mixed-case letters (upper-case for the first letter of all words with 4 or more letters and lower-case letters for the remainder of the words) and appropriate punctuation. - 3.
 One person must enter all information for an entire submission. - 4.
-Integrative statements, abstracts, and descriptions entered for submissions must be typed or copied and pasted into a text box on the submission website.
+Integrative statements, abstracts, and descriptions entered for submissions must be typed or copied and pasted into a text box on the submission portal.